 “All things that came before you are dead, just as those that will come after you will succumb.”Verse by Lucretius (94 B.C.- 55 B.C.) in his poem Rerum Natura

-This poem expresses Lucretius’ idea of change and his defense of the philosophical ideas of the Greek Epicurus and the atomistic physics of the Greek philosophers Leucippus and Democritus, his disciple, founders of atomism.
-Doctrine that postulated that atoms are infinite particles, indivisible, of varied forms and always in motion.
+This poem expresses Lucretius’ idea of change and his defense of the philosophical ideas of the Greek Epicurus and the atomistic physics of the Greek philosophers Leucippus and Democritus (his disciple), the founders of atomism, or the doctrine that postulated that atoms are infinite particles, indivisible, of varied forms and always in motion.

 Its constitutive and original principle is the arche, which is part of the multiplicity of beings in nature.
 With the choice of this preface, says Christopher Johnson (in New Left Review, 79.
-2013), the philosophical attitude of Lévi-Strauss is expressed and the idea that vertebrates his concept of the becoming of history: the nature of human constructions is ephemeral and we only witness a perpetual crystallization and dissolution of civilizations.
+2013), the philosophical attitude of Lévi-Strauss is expressed and the idea behind his concept of the evolution of history: that the nature of human constructions is ephemeral and we only witness a perpetual crystallization and dissolution of civilizations.

 Progress is, therefore, nothing more than a mirage.